Souvik12345678/cocos2d-win32-trick/README.md

 #

-Now if we press the window close button, AppDelegate::applicationShouldClose() function will be executed instead of closing the application.
+Now if we run the app and press the window close button, AppDelegate::applicationShouldClose() function will be executed instead of closing the application.

 To close the application we need to call Director::getInstance()->end(); explicitly.